Train timetables are available on this website for international transports. National train connections are best described on this website.

 The most convenient way to travel in Brussels is by using the STIB services, which includes the metro, tram and bus network.

-For more information on lines and schedules, visit the STIB website here.
+For more information on lines and schedules, visit the STIB website here or download the STIB-MIVB app.
+From there you can schedule your trip and get real-time information on possible delays.

-National train connections are available on this website.
+National train connections are available on this website or on the SNCB app.

 In Belgium, it is common for trains to switch to a different platform than the one originally announced.
-This occurs essentially in Bussels.
-Be sure to regularly check the information on the TV's in the station.
+This occurs essentially in Brussels.
+Be sure to regularly check the information on the screens in the station.

 Ubers are available.